The number of solutions for random regular NAE-SAT: Combinatorial model

-In particular, a forcing clause is also separating.
-A cycle is a sequence of edges

 where, taking indices modulo $2\ell$, it holds for each integer $i$ that $e_{2i-1}$ and $e_{2i}$ are distinct but share a clause, while $e_{2i}$ and $e_{2i+1}$ are distinct but share a variable.
 (In particular, if $v$ is joined to $a$ by two edges $e' \ne e''$, then $e'e''$ forms a cycle.)
-We say the cycle is \emph{free} if all its variables are free and all its clauses are non-separating. \end{dfn}
+We say the cycle in $\glit$ is \bemph{free} (with respect to $\ux$) if all its variables are free and all its clauses are non-separating.\end{dfn}

-\begin{dfn} Let $\vec{x}$ be a frozen configuration on $\glit=(V,F,E)$.
-Let $H$ be the subgraph of $\glit$ induced by the free variables and non-separating clauses of $\vec{x}$.
-If $\vec{x}$ has no free cycles, then $H$ is a disjoint union of tree components $\bm{t}$, which we term the \emph{free trees} of $\vec{x}$.
-For each $\bm{t}$, let $\bm{T}$ be the subgraph of $\glit$ induced by the depth-one neighborhood of $\bm{t}$, which may contain cycles.
-The subgraphs $\bm{T}$ will be termed the \emph{free pieces} of $\vec{x}$.
+\begin{dfn}[free trees] Let $\ux$ be a frozen configuration on $\glit=(V,F,E,\ulit)$ that has no free cyces.
+Let $H$ be the subgraph of $\glit$ induced by the free variables and non-separating clauses of $\ux$.
+Since $\ux$ has no free cycles, $H$ must be a disjoint union of tree components $\bm{t}$, which we term the \bemph{free trees} of $\ux$.
+For each $\bm{t}$, let $\bm{T}\equiv\bm{T}(\bm{t})$ be the subgraph of $\glit$ induced by $\bm{t}$ together with its incident variables.
+The subgraphs $\bm{T}$ (which can contain cycles) will be termed the \bemph{free pieces} of $\ux$.
 Each free variable is covered by exactly one free piece.
 In the simplest case, a free piece consists of a single free variable surrounded by $d$ separating clauses.\end{dfn}